vxlang/vxlang-page/README.md

 1.0.0
 ---
+- `1.1.0.0`
+  - [Virtualizer] Added test encryption to the virtual machine's bytecode.
+  - [Obfuscator] Added additional obfuscation to code flattening.
+  - Letter
+    - Now I'm going to apply different encryption to all handlers through the update.
+Also, each virtual machine will have a different key for the current fixed key.
+Unnecessary sections will also be integrated :)
 - `1.0.9.1`
   - [Obfuscator] Fixed a bug where code flattening options for entry points were not applied in JSON projects.
   - [ALL] In normal mode, the Mutate core has been added, but is not yet used.